uwcse440/web-cse440-au14/_assignments/assignment4/index.md

    - the problem
    - the design
+   - the context
-   - the context and satisfaction
+   - the satisfaction

    Refer to the examples provided in lecture, as well as videos from prior classes, for creating an effective video.